-Higher-risk Exposure: HCP who had prolonged close contact\ with a patient, visitor, or HCP with confirmed COVID-19, and
+Higher-risk exposure: HCP who had prolonged close contact with a resident, visitor, or HCP with confirmed COVID-19, and

-- HCP was not wearing a respirator when caring for a person with known COVID-19 - HCP was wearing a surgical or procedure mask, and the individual later identified to have COVID-19 was not wearing a face covering or mask - HCP was not wearing eye protection if the individual with COVID-19 was not wearing a face covering or mask - HCP was not wearing all recommended PPE (i.e., gown, gloves, eye protection, respirator) while performing an aerosol-generating procedure
+- HCP was not wearing a respirator when caring for a person with known COVID-19. - HCP was wearing a surgical or procedure mask, and the individual later identified to have COVID-19 was not wearing a face covering or mask. - HCP was not wearing eye protection if the individual with COVID-19 was not wearing a face covering or mask. - HCP was not wearing all recommended PPE (i.e., gown, gloves, eye protection, respirator) while performing an aerosol-generating procedure.

-\Prolonged close contact is within 6 feet for 15 minutes or longer during a 24-hour period, or for any duration during an aerosol generating procedure.
+Prolonged close contact is within 6 feet for 15 minutes or longer during a 24-hour period, or for any duration during an aerosol generating procedure.

-Source Control (e.g., Cloth Face Covering, Face Mask, or Respirator): Source control refers to the use of a well-fitting face covering, face masks, or respirators to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
+Source control Source control refers to the use of a well-fitting face covering, face masks, or respirators to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
 Source control offers varying levels of protection for the wearer against exposure to infectious droplets and particles produced by infected people.

-o Resident Source Control = cloth face covering, surgical mask, or procedure mask. o HCP Source Control = surgical mask, procedure mask, or respirator, as applicable.
+o Resident source control = cloth face covering, surgical mask, or procedure mask. o HCP source control = surgical mask, procedure mask, or respirator, as applicable.

-Staff: (CDC) also known as healthcare personnel (HCP) or healthcare worker (HCW):

-include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, physicians, technicians, therapists, phlebotomists, pharmacists, students and trainees, contractual staff not employed by the health care facility, and persons not directly involved in patient care, but who could be exposed to infectious agents that can be transmitted in the health care setting (e.g., clerical, dietary, environmental services, laundry, security, engineering and facilities management, administrative, billing, and volunteer personnel).
+Staff: (CDC) also known as health care personnel (HCP) or health care worker (HCW) Staff include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, physicians, technicians, therapists, phlebotomists, pharmacists, students and trainees, contractual staff not employed by the health care facility, and persons not directly involved in resident care, but who could be exposed to infectious agents that can be transmitted in the health care setting (e.g., clerical, dietary, environmental services, laundry, security, engineering and facilities management, administrative, billing, and volunteer personnel).